puppetlabs/learn-to-be-a-puppet-engineer/ruby/exploring-ruby-with-pry.md

 Oh computers… wouldn't it be nice, if they knew [how to… compute](https://floating-point-gui.de/)?

 The [`method_missing`] documentation has a beautiful example, unfortunately, the beef of the implementation is… missing.
-Left as excersise to the student, let's implement it!
+Left as exercise to the student, let's implement it!
 By which I mean, search for "roman numerals to int" and copy the [first result](https://iq.opengenus.org/roman-to-integer/).
 You'll notice that the example is C++, but after today, that's nothing that'll stop us!